Dylan-Maxwell-Wright/Character-Tracker/README.md

 # Character-Tracker
 A program for the tabletop game Dungeons &amp; Dragons used to track a character's stats and inventory

-To run, download "Character Tracker.exe" from the Console Program2 folder, and run.
+To run, download "Character Tracker.exe" from the ConsoleApplication2 folder, and run.

 Only runs in Windows